Watchmakers target female market with complex pieces

-BASEL, Switzerland Traditionally dominated by timepieces for men looking to show off their status with a Rolex or Omega, the $21 billion Swiss watchmaking industry is starting to design intricate watch movements for the neglected female market.
+BASEL, Switzerland, March 14 Traditionally dominated by timepieces for men looking to show off their status with a Rolex or Omega, the $21 billion Swiss watchmaking industry is starting to design intricate watch movements for the neglected female market.

-Until recently, the women's market was mostly focused on simple quartz watches for under 1,000 Swiss francs or luxury diamond-encrusted pieces with mind-blowing price tags.

 But Swiss watchmakers at the Baselworld fair said they were now taking pains to design new collections of mechanical watches for women, especially as they will often buy more pieces than men as fashion changes, making them a lucrative customer base.